Lifting Operations and Lifting Equipment Regulations 1998: Lifting equipment

 The regulations define lifting equipment as "work equipment for lifting or lowering loads and includes its attachments used for anchoring, fixing or supporting it".
 The regulations involve anything which involves the lifting of goods or people at work.
 Equipment covered would include lifts, cranes, ropes, slings, hooks, shackles, eyebolts, rope and pulley systems and forklift trucks.
-The regulations apply to all workplaces and all the provisions of the 'Provision and Use of Work Equipment Regulations 1998' also apply to lifting equipment.
+The regulations apply to all workplaces and all the provisions of the Provision and Use of Work Equipment Regulations 1998 (SI 1998/2306) also apply to lifting equipment.

 Safe working load

 A safe working load (SWL) should, according to the regulations be marked onto lifting equipment with the relevant SWL being dependent on the configuration of the equipment, accessories for lifting such as eye bolts, lifting magnets and lifting beams should also be marked.
 The load itself would be based on the maximum load that the equipment can lift safely.
 Lifting equipment that is designed for lifting people must also be appropriately and clearly marked.